molmod/yaff/doc/howto.rst

    parameter file, but with a few extra features to make the format more
    general:

     a.
-Introduce sections for different namespaces (see above, low priority)
+Introduce sections for different scopes (see above, low priority)
     b.
 Include charges based on reference charges and charge-transfers over bonds.
 Dielectric background for fixed charge models.
-    c. prefix each line with a keyword that fixes the interpretation of the parameters that follow, e.g. ``EXPREP:PARS O H 100.0 4.4``
+    c.
+Prefix each line with a keyword that fixes the interpretation of the parameters that follow, e.g. ``EXPREP:PARS O H 100.0 4.4``
     d.
 Configurable units, e.g. ``EXPREP:UNIT A au``.
     e.
 Allow comments with #